-- Ensure all the steps of sales process are followed properly.
+- Follow all the steps of sales process properly.

 - Don’t focus on closing each and every call as you are on a coaching mode and not selling mode.

-- While your focus should be on the customer, the executive should not be ignored.
+- While your focus should be on the customer at same time sales executive should not be ignored.